 Business Analyst Salary & Career Outlook

 The data industry, in general, is experiencing a very positive career outlook; IBM predicts that by 2020, there will be 2,720,000 jobs in America for data professionals, and the overall demand for these roles is higher than ever.

 Business analysts, sometimes referred to as management analysts, are falling right in line with this trend.
 The average salary for individuals in these roles is $83,610 per year, and those numbers can increase depending on a declared specialty—such as IT or system operations—within the general business analyst field.

 Salaries for business analysts may also vary depending on where the individual is located.
 For example, PayScale reports that compensation for business analysts in San Francisco exceeds the national average by 21 percent, followed by Seattle at nine percent, and Boston at eight percent, among others.

 Did You Know: Northeastern University offers a Master of Professional Studies in Analytics program on-ground in Boston, Charlotte, Seattle, and the San Francisco Bay Area?
 Learn how you can take advantage of experiential learning opportunities in the business analyst field within each of these cities on our programs page.

 The general job outlook for business analysts is increasing at a faster-than-average rate of 11 percent, and the popularity of many other big data careers is on the rise, as well.
 These factors together have led to an increased interest in data careers across a variety of industries.

 Other Common Business Analyst Job Titles and Salaries

 Positions are defined in workplaces today not by the titles, but by the skill sets that the role requires.
 Many job titles correlate with the work of a business analyst, for example.
-Browse through the top named roles, salaries, and the job specifications that make them unique below.
+Below are some of the most common.